printdotio/printio-android-sdk/docs/QUICK_START_CODE.md

 	public void onCreate() {
 		super.onCreate();

-		// Initialize Parse push notifications
-		// Needs to be inside Application class' onCreate() method
-		// Use empty Strings if you are not using Parse notifications PIO.initializeParse(this, PIOConstants.Parse.APPLICATION_ID, PIOConstants.Parse.CLIENT_KEY);

 		// Create PIOConfig object which will be used to configure SDK PIOConfig config = new PIOConfig();